arampatzis/randex/README.md

 # Randex: Randomized Exams

-This library creates randomized multiple choice questions chosen from a user-defined pool of questions.
+This library creates exams by
+randomizing multiple choice questions chosen from a user-defined pool of questions.
 The final exam is a latex document that is compiled into a pdf.
+Multiple exams can be created at once.

 # Installation